 Please be aware, however, that although an expression of an idea or point of view may be offensive or inflammatory to some, it is not necessarily a bias-related incident.
 Kalamazoo College values freedom of expression and the open exchange of ideas.
 Intellectual academic discourse often involves the expression of controversial ideas and differing views.
 While this value of openness protects controversial ideas, it does not protect harassment or expressions of bias or hate aimed at individuals.
 The pilot BDGS does not prohibit speech historically and currently protected by College policies.

-The BDGS form below provides a way to share incidents that are of concern in an effort to eradicate bias-related behavior in the College community.
-Information from this form will be used to determine if an incident was bias-related.
-The information will be referred to offices that are a part of the current resolution systems and to inform other ways the College may proactively build a welcoming and affirming campus environment.
-Please note: This Bias Data Gathering System does not supersede the Student Handbook, the Employee Handbook, or the Faculty Plan of Employment
+After a member of the community provides information through the Bias Incident Report form or through members of the Bias Incident Response Team, the information will be used to determine if an incident was bias-related.
+The information will then be referred to offices that are a part of the current resolution systems and to inform other ways the College may proactively build a welcoming and affirming campus environment.